 On the one hand, you have the utilitarians, who believe that the costs of patenting might be worth the benefits of patenting.
 Or maybe they aren’t, but that’s the important question to them: to what extent does allowing software patent drive innovation?
 The Groklaw article implies that this group is primarily large corporate interests, but I think that’s too restrictive.
-For example, I’m unabashadly a member of this world view, and my affinity is toward start-ups.
+For example, I’m unabashedly a member of this world view, and my affinity is toward start-ups.

 On the other hand, you have what I’ll call the friends of free software (more fully called FOSS – Free and Open-source Software).
 These individuals believe that software is thought, and math, and that no one can own it.
 I’ve found that some take this view to the extreme – they have no problem with a circuit that performs the same thing as software, so long as it is performed in hardware.
 Members of this group believe that software patents should be unpatentable as a matter of principle, and that by allowing any kind of software patenting bad things will happen to individual programmers, to free software, and in the world generally.
 As further evidence that the divide is not just about large corporate interests, there are plenty of people who subscribe to this world view that started large successful companies.

-Now, here is the epiphany – I belive that bridging these two worlds is possible if one believes that any software patent should issue.
+Now, here is the epiphany – I believe that bridging these two worlds is possible if one believes that any software patent should issue.
 (If you agree that software patents can never satisfy utilitarian ends, then you can bridge the worlds.
 Benson Revisited by Pamela Samuelson is a great example of such a bridge.)